 Will Biden offer cruise lines the same amount of support as Trump?

 It’s no secret that Donald Trump has been a vocal supporter of the cruise industry throughout his presidency.
 His support was especially visible at the end of September when the No-Sail-Order was under discussion, and President Trump allegedly stopped a 6-month extension from the CDC.

 There is no denying there have been some rumors that Joe Biden would be looking to re-instate the No-Sail-Order, where these rumors come from is so far unclear.
 If we look at the facts, Biden has made no promises or statements on the cruise industry so far.

-The cruise industry is all set to start sailing from U.S. ports at the start of January.
-Joe Biden’s inauguration will not be until January 20th.
-How Biden is supposed to stop the cruise industry while he is not in power yet is a question left unanswered.
+The cruise industry is all set to start sailing from U.S. ports possibly from April and May 2021.
+Joe Biden’s inauguration will will take place on January 20th.
+How Biden is supposed to stop the cruise industry once he’s in power is yet a question left unanswered.

 It is in the United States’ best interest, and so in Biden’s best interest to get the tourism industry up and running as soon as possible.

 What will change?

 The economy would be the first step for Biden as we’ve mentioned.
 After that, there are some indications that Cuba could be back on the program.